Angst in My Pants: Release

 Angst in My Pants was not a success in the UK but was as successful as their previous studio album, Whomp That Sucker (1981), in the U.S. where it peaked at No. 173 on the Billboard 200.

 The single "I Predict" became Sparks' first entry on the Billboard Hot 100 peaking at No. 60 in May 1982.
-This was the first time since the release of "Wonder Girl" in 1971 that Sparks had enjoyed moderate success on the U.S. single charts.
+This was the first time since the release of "Wonder Girl" in 1971 that Sparks had any success on the U.S. singles charts.
 An extended remix of "I Predict" was released as a club promo while the 7" single was backed with the album track "Moustache".
-The music video for "I Predict" was directed by Douglas Brian Martin, with cinematography by Frederick Elmes.
+The music video for "I Predict" was directed by Steve and Doug Martin in the style of David Lynch, with cinematography by Frederick Elmes.

-"Angst in My Pants" and "Eaten by the Monster of Love" were both used in the movie Valley Girl, a romantic comedy released in 1983.
-"Eaten by the Monster of Love" was also featured in the 2009 horror movie Cabin Fever 2.
-It was also featured in the sixth season episode of Gilmore Girls, "The Real Paul Anka".
+"Angst in My Pants" and "Eaten by the Monster of Love" were both used in the teen romantic comedy film Valley Girl (1983).
+"Eaten by the Monster of Love" was also featured in the comedy horror film Cabin Fever 2 (2009), and the sixth season episode of Gilmore Girls, "The Real Paul Anka".
+"Angst in My Pants" was also featured in the season two episode of the Showtime television series Yellowjackets, "Old Wounds".

-The band performed "Mickey Mouse" and "I Predict" as musical guests on the May 15, 1982 episode of Saturday Night Live, hosted by Danny DeVito.
-"Mickey Mouse" was prefaced by a monologue from Ron Mael, in a deadpan style, describing the characteristics of the common mouse and its various activities (including "scaring women" and "ingesting huge amounts of saccharine for laboratory experiments".) leading up to the introduction of the song title.
+The band performed "Mickey Mouse" and "I Predict" as musical guests on the May 15, 1982 episode of Saturday Night Live (SNL).
+Introduced by host Danny DeVito, "Mickey Mouse" was prefaced by a monologue from Ron Mael, in a deadpan style, describing the characteristics of the common mouse and its various activities, including "scaring women" and "ingesting huge amounts of saccharin in laboratory experiments".